 *Video at the end of post.

+There was once a time that horns were mostly believed to be a good metaphor.
 Michaelangelo sculpted an image of Moses with horns on his head.
 His reasoning comes from St. Jerome’s translation of the Bible into the Latin Vulgate.
-Some scholars say that St. Jerome made a translation error; however, other scholars insist that St. Jerome chose his words wisely and that Ancient Jewish history fully believed that Moses had sprouted horns while talking with God on Mount Sinai and copying the 10 Commandments.
+Some scholars say that St. Jerome made a translation error; however, other scholars insist that St. Jerome chose his words wisely and that Ancient Jewish history fully believed that Moses had sprouted two horns while talking with God on Mount Sinai and copying the ten Commandments.
+The number two represents the witness.
+Moses is the witness of the Law that people demanded instead of going into the storm at Mount Sinai to meet with God themselves.
+They had prepared themselves to meet God, but fear prevented them from going through with it.

-“And when Moses came down from the Mount Sinai, he held two tables of the testimony, and he knew not that his face was horned from the conversation of the Lord.
-And Aaron and the children of Israel seeing his face of Moses horned, were afraid to come near” (Exodus 34.29-30, D-R).
+“And he was there with the Lord forty days and forty nights: he neither ate bread nor drank water, and he wrote upon the tables the ten words of the covenant.
+And when Moses came down from the mount Sinai, he held the two tables of the testimony, and he knew not that his face was horned from the conversation of the Lord” (Exodus 34:28-29 DRA).

 Qaran in the KJV translates Strong’s H7160 into shine and has horns.